-Publicis has finally completed the acquisition of data-driven marketing giant Epsilon for $4.4bn (£3.4bn), in a deal which chief executive Arthur Sadoun claimed “was one of the most important” in the company’s 93 year history.
+Publicis has finally agreed the acquisition of data-driven marketing giant Epsilon for $4.4bn (£3.4bn), in a deal which chief executive Arthur Sadoun claimed is “one of the most important” in the company’s 93 year history.

 The acquisition, which also includes digital marketing specialist Conversant, represents an impressive return on investment for owner Alliance Data Systems, which bought Epsilon in 2004 for $300m.
 It had first mooted the idea of selling the business late last year, with reports that Publicis was interested emerging last week.

 The scale of the deal has led many to question whether Publicis is now a data business, but Sadoun insists it has been driven by the desire to harness creativity.
 He said: “The reason why we are doing this deal is to continue on our strategy to be at the core of our clients’ digital transformations, bringing them, roughly, the best of creativity.
 In a dynamic world, this is something that is not easy.